This post contains affiliate links. See my disclosure policy here.

 Method

-Add gin, triple sec, lemon juice, and cubed ice to a shaker.
+Add gin, triple sec, and lemon juice to a shaker.

 Shake for 10-20 seconds.